If nobody said anything unless he knew what he was talking about, a ghastly hush would descend upon the earth. —Sir Alan Herbert

 I hope this site and my Wikipedia edits demonstrate better than average command of language.
 I've done legal word-processing (twelve years) and medical transcription (two years); I could be a proofreader or copyeditor.
-(Résumé)

 My dabblings in mathematics might be good for something.
 Maybe you know what that would be.
-For a long time I really had no idea what I'd like to do.
+For a long time I had no clear idea what I'd like to do.
 Eventually I decided that my dream job would have something to do with creating beauty through applied mathematics; I might someday go back to school with that in mind.

 If you know of an opening for someone like me, or have other ideas about jobs I might do or how to find them, or if you merely found something interesting on this site, do write to me!